 “My heart is pure.
 I’m just stoned.”Illana Glazer, Broad City

-Hailing from the snowy tundra/hotter-than-hell wasteland that is Southern Ontario, I am Krystin and reading is a past time that doubles as self-care.
+Hailing from the snowy tundra/hotter-than-hell wasteland that is Southern Ontario, my name is Krystin and reading is a past time that doubles as self-care.
 As does leaving people on “read.”

-I have always loved a good mystery and can date back that obsession to my first experience with Nancy Drew – a gift my favourite aunt shared with me during those formative years just out of kindergarten.
+I have always loved a good mystery and can date back that obsession to my first experience with Nancy Drew – a gift my favourite aunt shared with me during those formative years just out of kindergarten, when my brain was a mushy sponge.
+Not that it’s much better in my 30s.

 I still remember that old yellow paper book being placed in my hands.
 “The things Aunty reads are a bit too grown up for you, but maybe you’ll like this.”

-I’m a wife and full-time stepmother, with two furbabies at home, a pretty interesting job and endless responsibilities that life has thrown my way because I guess I’m an “adult” now – pshh, whatever – so reading is my escape.
-That, and a little bit of weed *wink*.
+I’m a wife and a full-time stepmom, with two fur-babies at home who basically control my life, a pretty interesting job and endless responsibilities that life has thrown my way because I guess I’m an “adult” now – pshh, whatever – so reading is my escape.
+That, and a little bit of weed *wink.* Don’t judge me, it’s legal here!

 My interest in all things dark and macabre has done nothing but mature, if such an interest can become more refined with age.
 My fascination with death, occultism and cults, horror and murder is coupled with a love of anything intense, deep secrets and hunting for truth, and an interest in psychology, criminology and sociology.